Passport to English Logo

 Questions

-Guess the meanings of these expressions based on their context.
+Find the meaning of these expressions based on their context.

 2. "Do you get a "high" when you buy new things only to feel depressed later because you've dug yourself into a deeper financial hole?"